AgnesaS/Android-iOS-App/README.md

 # Restaurant App :coffee:

 ## INTRODUCTION
-All ordered in a single application dedicated to customer service.
+All ordered in a single websites dedicated to customer service.
 The website will contain the following features:
 * Online slot reservation
 * Ordering online and online delivery